Tracking Report on Specific Indicators for 2020/2021

 - The Centre for Research and Advocacy of Equity in Education organised in June 2021 the conference “Inclusion and Equity.
 Reality or desideratum?
 Research results on the situation of children with disabilities and/or special educational needs (SEN)”.
 The event created the context for education professionals, who have assumed an important role in the inclusion process, to carry out an analysis on the school integration/inclusion of children with disabilities and/or SENs, identify services and resources for an inclusive development process and establish the needs of schools to provide access and participation to all students.

-- The University of Bucharest, based on the University Charter, is outside party political activities, politics being an area of investigation (Art.
-8(2)).
+- The University of Bucharest, based on the University Charter, is outside party political activities, politics being an area of investigation ( Art.
+8(2) ).
 Whenever the national or local context requires it and to strengthen critical thinking and civic involvement, the UB launches public invitations to debate, providing a neutral and objective framework for this type of dialogue.
-An example of such a debate was the event Informed and vaccinated.
-Valeriu Gheorghiță and UB specialists in dialogue with the community.
-This event proposed a dialogue between the UB specialists and doctor Valeriu Gheorghiță, coordinator of the National Anti-COVID-19 Vaccination Campaign.
-They answered questions from interested people about the COVID-19 pandemic and associated phenomena, the COVID-19 vaccination process, as well as the steps one should take to be safe.
-The event was streamed live on the University of Bucharest Facebook page and the full recording is available on the UB Youtube page and can be accessed by the general public.

 Marc, 21 – International Forest Day